 Types of Air Conditioner Smells, Possible Causes and What You Can Do

-With the passage of time, these dying animals emit unpleasant smells.
-As soon as you turn your air conditioner on it can discharge the foul smell into your home.
+With time, these dying animals emit unpleasant smells.
+As soon as you turn your air conditioner on, it can discharge a foul smell into your home.
 Dying or stuck animals can also damage different components within your system.

 If you have a ductless/central air conditioning system, lizards and other critters can sometimes go into your indoor unit and make for an unpleasant experience.

-You will need to locate the exact duct from where the stench is erupting, use a screw diver to remove the cover and then carefully remove the carcass.
-It can be tricky if you don’t see the dead animal in sight, keep a torch in quick reach.
+You will need to locate the exact duct from where the stench is erupting, use a screw driver to remove the cover, and then carefully remove the carcass.
+It can be tricky if the dead animal is not in sight.
+Keep a torch in quick reach.
 Once removed, gently wipe the area clean and make sure it is dry.
-It is recommended to have your duct work checked to ensure nothing is damaged and seal any points of entry.
+It is recommended to have your ductwork checked to ensure nothing is damaged and seal any entry points.

 5. Getting a Moldy or Musty AC Smell?

 Another reason for such a smell can be dirty filters.
-If you are living in a hot and humid climate, and turn your AC on after a long period of time, moisture can accumulate in your filters.
+If you live in a hot and humid climate and turn your AC on after a long period of time, moisture can accumulate in your filters.